 Yes, that place that has the best white sandy beaches, drink coconut milk, amazing safaris and produces the best runners out there.
 Its amazing that a human being can run 26 miles in a little over 2 hours.
 While I enjoy running, I think the under 5 minute-per-mile running gene surely skipped me!
 I have serious respect for my country folks.

-I did my debut marathon last year.
+I did my debut marathon a few years ago.
 By mile 20 I was swearing like a sailor to myself, thinking "who the heck does this to themselves?
 And pays good money for it too!
 There is a reason God gave us smarts to invent cars; He knew the human body is not designed to run 26 miles, silly!"
 But after crossing the finish line?
 The exhilaration?
 I thought...I could surely do this again!
 Came in sub 4 hours injured hamstring and all.
-Yeh, I am training for the 2013 marathon.
+Have done a few more races since then.
 I know...what am I thinking?
 Even my dad asked "who pays someone else money (registration and training fees) to do all the work themselves?'
 The again I zip lined in Maui in October and skydived at Lake Elsinore the weekend after Thanksgiving!
 But there is not enough money in the world for me to bungee-jump!
 Just like I don't think you can get me on a roller coaster!
 My friends ask "so u can jump from a perfectly good plane at 13,000 feet and you will not go roller coaster riding at Magic Mountain?'
 Yep!

 I come from an absolutely monstrously large extended family.
 My mum has/had 20 sisters and 27 brothers; there are 200+ grandchildren just from my mum's side of the family and countless great grand kids!
 I am lucky to have an awesome, close family - 2 brothers, 2 sisters, a sister-in-law, a brand new nephew and parents whom I adore.
 I had good friends growing up - we went fishing together...for tadpoles!
 I guess without the fancy toys, gadgets or play equipment we had to keep ourselves occupied somewhat.